MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/analyze-your-apps-usage-in-developer-portal.md

 ---
 title: Analyze App Usage in Developer Portal
-description: Learn how to analyze your app's usage in Developer Portal for Teams such as usage by time period, platform and OS, retention state, and intensity. ms.localizationpriority: medium ms.topic: overview ms.author: surbhigupta
+description: Learn how to analyze your app's usage metrics for your custom apps built for your org (LOB apps) and third-party apps in Developer Portal for Teams. ms.localizationpriority: medium ms.topic: overview ms.author: surbhigupta